k1-r1ll/data_visualization/README.md

 Our goal is to analyze crew of the first 50 films in the dataset.<br>
 We will see, how many crew members each speciality has, take the three most popular ones and build<br>
 several waffle charts based on them.

+The whole storytelling and comments include the following plots:
+1) basic waffle plot;
+2) detailed waffle plot;
+3) waffle plot with legend.

+Project also contains detailed data pre-processing.